 Boosting economic growth in the North of England

-The project will increase connectivity across towns and cities and enable the government’s Northern Powerhouse initiative to boost economic growth in the North of the country.
+The project was intended to increase connectivity across towns and cities and enable the government’s Northern Powerhouse initiative to boost economic growth in the North of the country.

-The project includes construction of key structures in Manchester city centre.
-This work will help ease a rail bottleneck to the north of Piccadilly station.
-This will enable faster, more frequent services to run across the North of England.
+This project included construction of key structures in Manchester city centre to help ease a rail bottleneck north of Piccadilly station and enable faster, more frequent services to run across the North of England.

-It forms part of the Northern Hub project to improve railway services across Northern England.
+It was part of the Northern Hub project to improve railway services across Northern England.

 This scheme began with an early contractor involvement phase.
-During the delivery stage, contractors will draw on the collaborative experience of each of the partners, using building information modeling technology to bring whole-life costing and carbon foot-printing considerations to the whole project.
+During the delivery stage, contractors drew on the collective experience of the partnership and used building information modelling technology for whole-life costing and carbon foot-printing.

-- the Ordsall Chord will link both Manchester Victoria and Piccadilly stations for the first time and provide improved links within the city and the North of England
+- The Ordsall Chord has linked Manchester Victoria and Piccadilly stations and improved links within the city and the North of England.

-- new, direct links will be created to Manchester Airport, making it more accessible to people across the region
+- New, direct links were created to Manchester Airport, making it more accessible to people across the region.

-- as part of Network Rail’s wider £1bn+ railway upgrade plan, the chord will help reduce congestion on the railway at Manchester Piccadilly by re-routing some services through Victoria.
-This will create extra capacity, allowing more trains to run
+- As part of Network Rail’s wider upgrade plan, the Chord has helped reduce congestion on the railway at Manchester Piccadilly and create extra capacity for more trains to run.